News

 Kolkata Knight Riders

 • Rovman Powell: Rovman Powell is not part of the West Indies’ ODI squad against England.
-That means he will be available for IPL 2025.
-The T20I series against England starts after the IPL 2025 final.
+However, he is nursing an injury and won’t return for the rest of the season.

 • Moeen Ali: Moeen Ali is no longer in England’s white-ball plans.
-He doesn’t have any other tournament to feature either.
-Moeen should be available for KKR.
+However, he is ill and won’t feature in the remaining tournament.

 • Sunil Narine: Sunil Narine doesn’t play for the West Indies.
 He might not have left India yet.
 So, he will be available.